-The question of how important the mathematical and scientific competencies that are acquired in school are for a successful transition into vocational training is of great relevance - especially since the establishment of large-scale assessments (e.g. PISA).
-National and international surveys indicate that competency gains decrease in the higher grades of secondary level schooling.
-However, in connection with the learning opportunities that exist in a vocational training or practical working environment, the extent to which mathematical-scientific competencies which have been acquired in school change over the course of a dual training program remains unclear.
+The question about the importance of mathematical and scientific competencies acquired in school for the successful transition into vocational training is of great relevance – especially since the growing popularity of large-scale assessments (e.g., PISA).
+National and international studies indicate a decrease in competency gains in higher grades of secondary level school.
+However, considering the learning opportunities in vocational training and practical work environments, the extent to which these competencies change over the course of vocational training programs remains unclear.

 The aim of the project has been the examination of the development of mathematical and scientific competencies in vocational training in consideration of corresponding competencies acquired in school.
 The focus has been on dual vocational training programs that systematically promote career-related learning processes in mathematical and scientific domains in applied work contexts and in vocational schools.
 First, we examined to what extent students acquired basic educational competencies – as defined by the educational standards (intermediate level secondary school certificate) for mathematics and science – in the course of their education in school.
 Second, we analyzed the development of students’ occupational competencies in mathematical and science domains in the course of their vocational training.
 Thus, we were able to show the predictive power of mathematical and scientific competencies acquired in school for success in vocational training (by means of the acquisition of occupational competencies and educational certificates).
 Furthermore, we were able to analyze the relationship between academic and vocational measures of mathematical and scientific competencies.